ZhifeiDing/zhifeiding.github.io/_posts/2023-9-30-History-Of-POWER-What-Makes-POWER-so-Powerful.md

 ## POWER10 Core Pipeline
 The Power10 core pipeline stages show the nominal path through the load and store unit (LSU), arithmetic and logical unit (ALU), and floating-point unit (FPU) pipelines including the shortest latency data forwarding paths.
 * Branch Pipeline
 	* Branches are issued from an issue port shared with both store address generation and simple addition operations.
 Each SMT4-core-resource can resolve one branch per cycle.
-Branches are issued after the branch target-address source register ($LNK$, $CNT$, or $TAR$), if any, is ready; even when a $condition register (CR)$ source is still awaiting resolution.
-These partially executed branches awaiting $CR$ results are held in the branch condition queues (BCQ).
+Branches are issued after the branch target-address source register (__LNK__, __CNT__, or __TAR__), if any, is ready; even when a __condition register (CR)__ source is still awaiting resolution.
+These partially executed branches awaiting __CR__ results are held in the branch condition queues (BCQ).
 This enables target register dependent branches to resolve target register dependencies and extends the effective capacity of the main issue queues.
 Move-to and move-from operations between the target registers and GPRs are optimized for latency.
 The nominal latency of these operations has been reduced by sharing the physical register file between the LNK, CNT, TAR, and the GPRs.
 Further optimizations include dependency bypass at dispatch to completely eliminate the dependent latency between a target producing instruction and the consuming branch in some scenarios.
 * Simple Pipeline
 	* Add immediate instructions, such as those used for address manipulation, are supported on either the main ALU pipelines or share the simple pipeline used for some branch instructions by issuing to the store/branch/simple issue port.
 These operations can use either of the two simple ports per SMT4-core resource to produce a result with a nominal 2-cycle latency.
 A dynamic policy steers the add immediate instructions to the simple pipelines or the main ALU pipelines.
 * Local/Store Pipeline